ellcorey/corey_elliott_design/_posts/2015-09-28-hackathon.md

 permalink: /hackothon/
 ---

-##UI design project

-###the premise
 Every cohort at the Iron Yard goes through a group project known as a Hackothon — a "grueling" weekend+ long build project where the individual cohorts (UI design, front-end, back-end) are split up into teams.

 Each team usually consists of a combination of students from front-end development, back-end development, and UI design courses.
 While each cohort varies in the way the teams are organized, the goal is the same: to create a functioning web app in less than 4 days.
 My cohort ran our Hackothon at the end of week 05.

 ###deliverables